-Memory foam mattresses are notorious for their off-gassing, the term for what happens when volatile organic compounds (VOCs) leak out of upholstery materials and mattress foams and into the air you breathe.
+Most memory foam mattresses are made with polyurethane foam and are notorious for their off-gassing.
+Off-gassing is what happens when VOCs leak out of upholstery materials and mattress foams and into the air you breathe.

-Considering a latex mattress?
+Considering an organic latex mattress?
 To ensure it's non-toxic, choose one made from 100% natural latex.
 Natural latex is made from the sap of rubber trees that has been molded into foam.

 Synthetic latex, on the other hand, is made from petroleum-based ingredients and may release toxic chemicals into the air that are responsible for that unpleasant “new mattress" smell and can cause problems in people with allergies or other sensitivities.

-All mattresses produced after 2007 are required to contain flame retardants.
+All mattresses produced after 2007 are required to contain fire retardants.
 The problem is, many manufacturers use chemical flame retardants that are known to be detrimental to your health.